≡ Menu

 The definition of the operating margin is available here: operating margin.

-From the perspectively of operation, GM operates more efficiently than Ford does, as reflected by GM’s much better operating profit margin in the chart above.
+From an operational standpoint, GM demonstrates superior efficiency compared to Ford, as evidenced by GM’s significantly better operating profit margin shown in the chart above.

 Back To Table Of Contents